magentabusiness/magentabusiness.github.io/docs/trendz/install/cloud.md

 ## What is Trendz Cloud

 The Trendz Analytics Cloud is a fully managed, scalable and fault-tolerant version of [Trendz Analytics product](/products/trendz/).
-It is already integrated with ThingsBoard Cloud and can be used to analyze your data from ThingsBoard Cloud.
+It is already integrated with IoT Hub Cloud and can be used to analyze your data from IoT Hub Cloud.

 - **Improved time to market.** Save time on maintenance of the platform or configuration of the features.
 - **Reduced costs.** The cost of the cluster infrastructure is shared between the users of the platform.